$0 Saskatchewan Adoption Quick-Start Checklist

 Foster parent applicants in Saskatchewan are assessed by Ministry social workers.
 The requirements include:

-- Passing the three-registry background check: Vulnerable Sector Check (VSC), Child Abuse Registry Check, and Adult Abuse Registry Check — required for every adult aged 18 or older in the household
+• Passing the three background checks: Vulnerable Sector Check, Child Welfare Background Check through Linkin, and fingerprint-based Criminal Record Check — required for every adult aged 18 or older in the household

 There is no upper age limit to become a foster parent in Saskatchewan.
 Single individuals, married couples, and common-law partners are all eligible, regardless of sexual orientation.